-I am sharing this information with prospective and active clients so they can better understand how to protect their investment in their second home when they are away.
+I am sharing this information with prospective and active clients so they can better understand how to protect their investment in their second home when they are away by learning how to turn off the main water valve to their home.
+See my SERVICES page to learn more about this and other steps you should take to keep your home safe while your away.

 Where is the main water valve and what does it look like and how do I turn it off?